Cross-Modal Causal Relational Reasoning for Event-Level Visual Question Answering: Methodology

-To infer the visual clues from the interactions between the language semantics and the spatial-temporal representations, we further build two modules, namely Appearance-Semantics (AS) and Motion-Semantics (MS), with the similar architecture of Multi-modal Transformer Block (MTB).
-Given the semantics-aware appearance and motion features $L^a$ and $L^m$, we use AS and MS to discover the useful clue to answer the question based on the spatial and temporal visual representations, respectively.
+Since an essential step of VideoQA is to infer the visual information within the appearance-motion features given the question semantics, we propose the Appearance-Semantics (AS) and Motion-Semantics (MS) modules to infer the visual information from the interactions between the linguistic semantics and the spatial-temporal representations, with a similar architecture to the Multi-modal Transformer Block (MTB).
+Given the semantics-aware appearance and motion features $L^a$ and $L^m$, we use the AS and MS to discover visual information to answer the question based on the spatial-temporal visual representations, respectively.

-Similar to Eq. (\ref{eq15})-(\ref{eq17}), given the visual appearance and motion feature $\hat{F}_{LG}^a$, $\hat{F}_{LG}^m$ and question semantics $L^a$, $L^m$, the multi-modal output for AS and MS are computed as:
+Similar to Eq. (\ref{eq16}), given the visual appearance and motion features $\hat{F}_{LG}^a$, $\hat{F}_{LG}^m$ and question semantics $L^a$, $L^m$, the multi-modal output for AS and MS are computed as: